 My tree of life

-As the end of the academic years approached at SCSU, another branch developed — thirty-six years and counting of private practice in Connecticut and currently in Chaska, Minnesota, with an emphasis on Growth Counseling for Healthy Adults.
+sprouting specialized study of forgiveness, culminating in local workshops and two books intended to help people make decisions about whether and how to forgive.
+At the same time, another branch developed — thirty-six years and counting of private practice in Connecticut and Minnesota, with an emphasis on Growth Counseling for Healthy Adults.